-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-Sustainability indicators are a key consideration in our investment decision making process. are attained.
+Sustainability indicators are a key consideration in our investment decision making process.

-The primary sustainability indicator is the use of HSBC Asset Management's Proprietary ESG scoring system, to measure the attainment of the ESG characteristics promoted by the sub-fund, which includes:
+The primary sustainability indicator used to measure the attainment of the environmental characteristics promoted by this product is the sub-fund's Relative ESG Score.